 When can I start the course?

-The next planned online course will start in February 2019.
+The next available course will begin in September 2020.

 Feedback from the field